mozilla/aestimia/README.md

     cd aestimia
     npm install
     npm test
-    DEBUG= COOKIE_SECRET=supersecret node bin/aestimia.js
+    DEBUG= API_SECRET=api COOKIE_SECRET=cookie node bin/aestimia.js

 By default, the `aestimia` database on the local mongo instance is used.

+Once the server has started, you'll probably want to visit http://localhost:3000/demo and enter `api` (or whatever your `API_SECRET` is set to) in the *API Secret* field.

+Then, add yourself as a mentor from the *Update a mentor* section, and create a submission in the *Create a submission* section.
+Log in as yourself via Persona, go back to the site root, and you should see the submission there waiting for you to review.

+## Deployment

-When deploying, you'll want to set `COOKIE_SECRET` to something super secret.
+When deploying, you'll want to set `COOKIE_SECRET` and `API_SECRET` to something super secret.
 See [bin/aestimia.js][] for more configuration options.

 ## Test Coverage